 If we change an offer on the landing page from “Product demo” to “Free lead generation audit”, then the conversion rate will increase by 10%.

-During idea generation, each team member considers a potential solution they would like to try to influence our crucial metric and others.
+During idea generation, each team member considers potential growth marketing tools and solutions they would like to try to influence our crucial metric and others.

 Keep in mind that you can’t test on too small segments.
 You just won’t have statistically significant data, or you’ll have to prolong your tests to collect the statistically significant data.